Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 # All Api
 # IsolateBlocWrapper
-IsolateBlocWrapper work like a client for IsolateBloc.
-It receives IsolateBloc's states and send events added by `wrapperInstance.add(YourEvent())`.
-So you can listen for origin bloc's state with `wrapperInstance.listen((state) { })` and add events as shown above. createBloc function create IsolateBloc in Isolate and return IsolateBlocWrapper.
+IsolateBlocWrapper works like a client for IsolateBloc.
+It receives IsolateBloc's states and sends events added by `wrapperInstance.add(YourEvent())`.
+So you can listen for origin bloc's state with `wrapperInstance.listen((state) { })` and add events as shown above. `createBloc<BlocA, BlocAState>()` function creates IsolateBloc in Isolate and returns IsolateBlocWrapper.

 ## Initialization
 Initialize all services required to work with IsolateBloc and register an `IsolateBloc`.